 Participant: The third criterion of Chandrakirti is hard to realize.

 Yes, we might be fully convinced that I really am someone who needs eight hours of sleep a night.
 However, we are aware that this could be self-deception, so we factor that into the equation.
 Am I just trying to make an excuse because I really feel like staying in bed, whereas I need to get up?

 Participant: How can we know that we have made the right decision?

 That is why this is the last exercise: it is the most difficult.
 Unless we are Buddhas, we can never know if we have made the right decision.
 We don’t know the consequences of our actions.
 Also, we need to be open to possible changes that can occur, especially in decisions about ending a relationship.
 That is a tough one.
 After weighing as many factors as possible, we need to enter a discussion with the other person and see how it develops.

 In our discussion of voidness here, voidness in this context would be the absence of there being something inherent in the situation that would make a decision the right one, from its own side.
 It does not exist like that; it is dependent on many different things.
 It is not that one thing we decide or say, by its own power, is going to bring about the effect of what happens.
 What happens arises from a million different causes, not just from what we do.

 It may seem as though something we did messed something up so we are guilty, as if our act inherently existed and by its own power messed things up.
 That is how it seems to us and we believe it, so we feel guilty.
-Conventionally, we may have contributed to the mess, but certainly, what we did, by its own power, independent of everything else, did not create the mess.
+Conventionally, we may have contributed to the mess, but certainly, what we did, by its own power, independently of everything else, did not create the mess.
 There were many causes.
-As Buddha said, a bucket is not filled by the first, nor the last, drop of water; it is filled by the collection of all the drops.
+As Buddha said, a bucket is not filled by the first, nor the last drop of water; it is filled by the collection of all the drops.
 There are thousands and thousands of factors that bring about an effect and that are responsible for what happens.